openline-ai/openline.ai/docs/api/index.md

 ---
 id: index
 title: Introduction
-displayed_sidebar: reference
+displayed_sidebar: api
+order: 1
 ---

-# Introduction to Openline API
+# Introduction to Openline APIs

 :::caution work in progress

 We're busy building, and this is one of those things that is a work in progress!

 :::